cloudcreativity/laravel-json-api/README.md

 ## Status

+**DO NOT USE THIS PACKAGE FOR NEW PROJECTS - USE [laravel-json-api/laravel](https://github.com/laravel-json-api/laravel) INSTEAD.**

-**This package has now been rewritten, substantially improved and released as the `laravel-json-api/laravel` package.**
+This package has now been rewritten, substantially improved and released as the `laravel-json-api/laravel` package.
 Documentation for the new version is available on our new website [laraveljsonapi.io](https://laraveljsonapi.io) and the code is now developed under the
 [Laravel JSON:API Github organisation.](https://github.com/laravel-json-api)